rschristopher/ischristtrue.com/src/modern-views/millennialism.md

 ## Orthodox Exegesis

-How was *Apokalypsis 20:1-10* understood by the early church fathers and throughout church history?
+How was *Apokalypsis 20:1-10* understood by early Christians and throughout church history?

-...
-ancient chiliastic views were infrequent and were condemned.
+Despite the prevalence of millennialism today, historically these views were infrequent and were universally condemned.
-Most were a reaction to gnosticism in the ancient world.
-Specifically to defend a pharisaic incarnation view against gnosticism, effectively appealing to a false view to attack heretical gnostic views.
-Modern chiliasm is similar in that it often embraces a false secular mechanistic interpretation of *Revelation*.

-?
-St Iranaeus
+In many cases supposed chiliastic views from church fathers were reactions to gnosticism and not arguments in favor of a millennial kingdom prior to the final judgment.

+???+ question "Premillennialism of Irenaeus?"
- accused (or credited) with Chiliasm but there's no known writings affirming any such view, usually he's referring to bodily resurrection against the gnostics (which is a separate topic and he clearly wasn't arguing against modern amillenialists)
+    Irenaeus is often accused (or credited) with Chiliasm but there's no known writings where he affirms any such view.
+Instead we find arguments in favor of bodily resurrections and a worldly heaven against the anti-materialism of the gnostics.
+    Irenaeus promoted a pharisaic "bodily incarnation" view and described the heavenly world in terms of matter and not pure spirit.

+    Assuming this is a defense of Chiliasm is to blatantly misread what Irenaeus actually wrote.

 Let us first understand the *Old Testament* view, the ground from which the prophecy of Apokalypsis/Revelation emerges.
 Prior to the coming of Christ, man was in exile, in a fallen depraved state with no dominion or power over creation.